keenanromain/upcoming_retreats/README.md

 # upcoming_retreats

-This project was an excercise in web scraping with Python's Beautiful Soup module.
+This project was built for good fun as an excercise in web scraping via Python's Beautiful Soup module.

-The goal was to build a simple website that displays all 10-day S.N.
-Goenka style Vipassana retreats in the continental US.
+The idea was to build a simple website that houses the data of all continental US 10-day Vipassana retreats.

-This was achieved by first parsing out the 10-day retreat contents from each meditation center's website and aggregating the results into a file to be rendered.
+## Key Details
+The project was accomplished fairly quickly due to the awesomeness of <a href="https://www.crummy.com/software/BeautifulSoup/">Beautiful Soup</a> and the consistent design behind each meditation center's website.
+The back-end worked by first parsing the relevant data of each 10-day retreat, regardless of location.
+Then, the content is sorted by a numerical inventory unit based on the starting date of each retreat.
+Next, this information is passed on to the front-end which preloads a HTML stub (with pre-styled CSS features) and appends the scraped data as HTML table data points.
+The HTML table is subsequently followed with a footer (which includes my non-affiliated disclaimer!) to seal up the content.
+Finally, the content is then passed back to Beautiful Soup to be prettified and written to the index.html file.
+All is well after that :).